 How Does an Impact Driver Compare to a Cordless Drill Driver?

 Not all drills are built the same, and when it comes to an impact driver and a cordless drill driver, their design features and direct applications set them apart.

 While an impact driver has its limitations compared to a cordless drill driver, so does a cordless drill driver compared to a hammer drill.

-All tools have their restrictions.
+Well, all tools have their restrictions, and impact drivers no different.
 Whether you plan on driving screws into a bookshelf, drill holes in a piece of 4x4 timber or hammer drill your way through a retaining wall, the correct tool you use is paramount and will ultimately determine the outcome of the job.

 Typically, you'll be limited to a 1/4-inch hex shank when using an impact driver, whereas cordless drills have a three-jaw chuck at either 3/8-inch or 1/2-inch.
 This one of the primary characteristics that set these two tools apart, although there are many more we'll analyze further.

 So to help you get a better understanding of these tools and their best use cases, here's a complete break-down of the main ways in which an impact driver is different from a cordless drill/driver.

 This hex chuck reduces spin under load, and makes changing bits faster.
 If you're fixing sheet metal for instance and plan on using hex head screws, an impact driver with a hex head will make driving screws an absolute breeze.